Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Continuity

-It turns out, even when $\mu_p$ is partial, as long as the domain of $\mu_p$ is semi-decidable, we can prove analogue lemmas: \autoref{lem:partial-baire-choice} extending \autoref{ax:baire-choice} and \autoref{lem:partial-continuity} extending \autoref{lem:semi-cont}.
-As their direct corollary, we obtain \autoref{lem:continuous-modulus} stating that even in the general case, when $\mu_p$ is partial on semi-decidable subset, we can nondeterministically choose a nondeterministic section of it and this section is a continuous function.
+It turns out that analogous results still hold when $\mu_p$ is partial, provided that the domain of $\mu_p$ is semi-decidable.
+Namely, we prove \autoref{lem:partial-baire-choice} extending \autoref{ax:baire-choice} and \autoref{lem:partial-continuity} extending \autoref{lem:semi-cont}.
+As their direct corollary, we obtain \autoref{lem:continuous-modulus} stating that even in the general case, when $\mu_p$ is partial on a semi-decidable subset, we can nondeterministically choose a nondeterministic section of it and this section is a continuous function.

-\begin{lem}[\coqref{partial\_baire\_choice}{/formalization/Hyperspace/Continuity.v}{279}] Let $p : (\dN \to \dN) \to \dS$ be a semi-decidable subset of the Baire space and suppose $Q : (\dN \to \dN) \to \dN \to \Prop$ is a classical specification for a nondeterministic mapping in the sense that we have a term of type
+\begin{lem}[\coqref{partial\_baire\_choice}{/formalization/Hyperspace/Continuity.v}{279}] Let $p : (\dN \to \dN) \to \dS$ define a semi-decidable subset of Baire space and $Q : (\dN \to \dN) \to \dN \to \Prop$ a relation.
+Assume further we have a nondeterministic partial function whose outputs satisfy $Q$, formally a term of type